 You can read more on how to add column in power query.

 In the above example, you learned how to concatenate the columns using the M language.
-Unfortunately, not all of the Excel’s formulas can be used in M query.
-For instance, if we want to use the Excel’s FIND Function to find a specific character in the text, it is not supported in M. You can read more here how to replicate excel’s find function in power query.
+Power Query Tips and Tricks, Unfortunately, not all of the Excel’s formulas can be used in M query.
+For instance, if we want to use the Excel’s FIND function to find a specific character in the text, it is not supported in M. You can read more here how to replicate excel’s find function in power query.

 Select the Name Column > Add Custom Column > Get the Length of String using M Language

-You can read more on get the length of the string in power query.
+You can read more on getting the length of the string in power query.